archetyped/simple-lightbox/readme.txt

 == Frequently Asked Questions ==

-Send your questions to wp@archetyped.com
+Send your questions to wp@archetyped.com or post a comment on [Simple Lightbox's official page](http://archetyped.com/tools/simple-lightbox/)

 == Screenshots ==